-Websites:
+Optional Websites:

-- Living Anthropologically: This website/blog is a supplement to the Lavenda and Schultz book and provides links to additional resources and up-to-date information. - American Anthropological Association: Official website for the American Anthropological Association. - Anthropology Department at UF offers a wide variety of courses every semester.
+- Living Anthropologically: This website/blog provides links to additional resources and up-to-date information. - American Anthropological Association: Official website for the American Anthropological Association. - Anthropology Department at UF offers a wide variety of courses every semester.
 See this site for additional information on course offerings.